-(3) (Prerequisite: PSS 3303, FO 3012, FO 4123/6123, or consent of instructor).
+(3) (Prerequisite: PSS 3303).
 Three hour lecture.
 Synthesis of current information on the fundamental properties and processes of forest soils, hydrology, and water quality with emphasis on watershed and ecosystem management factors.
-Spring Only.
+Fall Only.

 FO 4473.
 GIS FOR NATURAL RESOURCES MANAGEMENT.
-(3) (Prerequisite: Junior standing).
+(3) (Prerequisite: FO 3015 or GR 2313).
 Two hours lecture and three hours laboratory.
 Introduction to geographic information systems (GIS) with emphasis on collection, encoding, storage, retrieval, and analysis of spatial data for use in management of natural resources.
+Spring Only.

 FO 4483/6483.
 FOREST SOILS.
-(3) (Prerequisite: PSS 3303, FO 3012, FO 4123/6123, or consent of instructor).
+(3) (Prerequisite: PSS 3303).
 Three hour lecture.
 Synthesize current information on fundamental properties and processes of forest soils with emphasis on applications to silviculture, soil conservation, and sustainable management of forested ecosystems.
-Spring Semesters of Odd Years Only.
+Fall Only.